 Trans Lifeline respects your gender identity.
-Whether you are male, female, nonbinary, agender, queer, questioning, or anywhere in between, we will provide you with support without judgment.
+Whether you are male, female, nonbinary, agender, genderfluid, questioning, or any other identity, we will provide you with support without judgment.
 We do not expect you to disclose specifics about your gender identity, transition or pronouns, but we may ask some questions about your needs to help connect you with the best possible resources.

 All callers are treated with respect, regardless of age, nationality, race/ethnicity, religion, orientation, socioeconomic status, immigration status, mental or physical ability or body type (including intersex status).
 We won't judge you for your experiences, history, background, identity, where you are in your transition, if/how you choose to transition, or anything you choose or need to do to survive.

 All of our operators are trans-identified, and while the person you speak to may not share all of your experiences, our operators are trained to show you respect and support.
 While we cannot guarantee that you will be able to speak to a specific individual or a person of a particular identity, we will do our best to provide you with all the support you need.

 Our operators are here to provide peer support to trans and questioning callers.
 Different operators may have different boundaries regarding self-disclosure and conversation topics.

 Trans Lifeline is committed to combating racism, white supremacy, anti-Blackness, anti-Indigeneity, xenophobia, ableism, misogyny, homophobia, transphobia, ageism, classism and other oppressive structures.